Welcome to today's edition of the Rush 24-7 podcast.

 But I've got to mention a couple of things here.

-I mean, the liberals are coming out of the dark places that they hide to agree with me that Obama has been a failure.
+Paul Krugman, in his blog at the New York Times, I mean, the liberals are coming out of the dark places that they hide to agree with me that Obama has been a failure.

 They just cannot give up on health care.

-And there's a there's a uh uh a great piece today.
+And there's a great piece today.

-Actually, yesterday, it was by James Taranto, Best of the Web, Wall Street Journal, Opinion Journal Online, saying, don't listen to the media.
+Actually, yesterday, it was by James Taranto, best of the web, Wall Street Journal, Opinion Journal Online, saying, don't listen to the media.

 They're the last to give it up.